msprev/panzer/readme.md

 # Introduction

-[`pandoc`][pandoc] is an extremely powerful and flexible document processing tool.
+[`pandoc`][pandoc] is a powerful and flexible document processing tool.
-    However, using it is like sitting behind the flight deck of the Space Shuttle.
+    The problem is that using pandoc is like sitting behind the flight deck of the Space Shuttle.
     Millions of dials can be twiddled, and it is not easy to know which combinations to choose.
-    Often you want to take it for a reliable and familiar ride rather than a trip to the moon.
+    Often you want to take it for a reliable and familiar ride rather than a trip to uncharted space.

-[`panzer`][panzer] can help by allowing you to drive pandoc with *styles*.
+[`panzer`][panzer] can help.
+    It adds *styles* to pandoc.
-    Styles control the look and feel of your document in a simple and reusable way.
+    Styles are settings that govern the look and feel of your document in a predictable and reusable way.
-    Styles are combinations of templates, metadata settings, filters, postprocessers, and pre- and post-flight scripts. panzer wraps around pandoc and twiddles the dials appropriate for your chosen style.
+    More precisely, styles are combinations of templates, metadata settings, filters, postprocessers, and pre- and post-flight scripts. panzer twiddles the dials on pandoc appropriate for your chosen style.

 Instead of running `pandoc`, you run `panzer` on your document.

-Styles are invoked, customised, and created using pandoc's metadata format.
+    Styles are selected, created, and customised using pandoc's metadata.
-    To use a style simply add the metadata key `style` to your pandoc document.
+    To use a style simply add the metadata key `style` to your document.
     By convention, styles take capitalized values.
     For example: